FIWARE/tutorials.Media-Streams/README.md

 The code under discussion can be found within the `kurento-platedetector` directory within the Git Repository

-Once again, the boilerplate plumbing very similar to the previous examples - the code making the WebSocket connections between the Web-page and the Application Server, and the connections between the Application Server and the **Kurento Media Server** are unaltered.
+Once again, the boilerplate plumbing very similar to the previous examples - the code making the WebSocket connections between the web page and the Application Server, and the connections between the Application Server and the **Kurento Media Server** are unaltered.
 Please refer to the sections above to refresh your understanding

-* Back-End - WebSocket Connection
+* Backend - WebSocket Connection
-* Back-End - Connecting to Kurento
+* Backend - Connecting to Kurento
-* Front-End - JavaScript on the rendered page
+* Frontend - JavaScript on the rendered page

-### Back-End - Adding a custom filter to a Media Pipeline
+### Backend - Adding a custom filter to a Media Pipeline

 Beyond the basic `kms-filters` filters provided, you will need to [write you own custom code](https://doc-kurento.readthedocs.io/en/stable/user/writing_modules.html) to process